I-de-ya/capistrano-rdws/README.md

     $ cap db:data:fetch_fresh_dump

 ## TODO

 1. Test db existance for 'cap db:create'
-2. Add task for synchronising public/uploads and public/system
+2. Add task for synchronising public/uploads and public/system (between any 2 environments)
-3. Add task for download fresh dump (from yaml_db)
+3. Add task for download fresh dump (with yaml_db) from production to staging

 ## Contributing